Eddie Läck

 Eddie Jan Läck (born 5 January 1988) is a Swedish former professional ice hockey goaltender.
-He serves as an assistant head coach of the Arizona State Sun Devils, and is also currently a real estate agent in the Scottsdale, Arizona region.
-Läck, a goaltender], played in Sweden for Leksands IF of the HockeyAllsvenskan and Brynäs IF of the Elitserien before moving to the National Hockey League (NHL) where he played for the Vancouver Canucks, Carolina Hurricanes, Calgary Flames and New Jersey Devils.
-After going undrafted in the 2009 NHL Entry Draft, he signed as a free agent with the Vancouver Canucks in 2010.
+He served as an assistant head coach of the Arizona State Sun Devils until 2023, and is also currently a real estate agent in the Scottsdale, Arizona region.
+Läck, a goaltender, played in Sweden for Leksands IF of the HockeyAllsvenskan and Brynäs IF of the Elitserien before moving to the National Hockey League (NHL) where he played for the Vancouver Canucks, Carolina Hurricanes, Calgary Flames and New Jersey Devils.
+After going undrafted in the 2009 NHL entry draft, he signed as a free agent with the Vancouver Canucks in 2010.
 He was assigned to the Manitoba Moose in his first season with the Canucks organization and was named to the American Hockey League's 2010–11 All-Rookie Team.
 He is nicknamed "The Stork", in reference to his tall stature and long legs.
 In October of 2024 Lack became a dual American citizen.